InteractiveAdvertisingBureau/iabtcf-es/modules/core/docs/api/classes/tcmodel.md

 | bool | `boolean` |  \`false\` There is no special Purpose 1 status.
 Purpose 1 was disclosed normally (consent) as expected by Policy. \`true\` Purpose 1 not disclosed at all.
 CMPs use PublisherCC to indicate the publisher’s country of establishment to help Vendors determine whether the vendor requires Purpose 1 consent.
 In global scope TC strings, this field must always have a value of \`false\`.
 When a CMP encounters a global scope string with \`purposeOneTreatment=true\` then that string should be considered invalid and the CMP must re-establish transparency and consent. |

 **Returns:** `void`
-bool - `false` There is no special Purpose 1 status.
-Purpose 1 was disclosed normally (consent) as expected by Policy. `true` Purpose 1 not disclosed at all.
-CMPs use PublisherCC to indicate the publisher’s country of establishment to help Vendors determine whether the vendor requires Purpose 1 consent.
-In global scope TC strings, this field must always have a value of `false`.
-When a CMP encounters a global scope string with `purposeOneTreatment=true` then that string should be considered invalid and the CMP must re-establish transparency and consent.

 ___
 <a id="referencecountry"></a>